Home / Resume / Hospitality / Hotel Resume

 Experienced Manager

 "Hotel Front Office Manager with 8 years of experience overseeing guest services at luxury properties.
-Supervised 15+ staff and increased upsell revenue by 34%.
-Opera PMS expert with 92%+ guest satisfaction scores."
+Supervised 15 or more staff and increased upsell revenue by 34%.
+Opera PMS expert with guest satisfaction scores above 92%."

 Mid-Level Professional

-"Guest Services Supervisor with 5 years of experience at convention hotels handling 400+ daily check-ins.
-Trained 20+ new hires and maintained zero cash handling discrepancies over 2 years."
+"Guest Services Supervisor with 5 years of experience at convention hotels handling 400 or more daily check-ins.
+Trained 20 or more new hires and maintained zero cash handling discrepancies over 2 years."

 Entry-Level

 "Hospitality graduate seeking a front desk position.
-Completed a 6-month internship at a Hilton property, processing 80+ check-ins daily and earning a 95% guest feedback rating."
+Completed a 6-month internship at a full-service property, processing 80 or more check-ins daily and earning a 95% guest feedback rating."

 Career Changer

 "Customer service professional transitioning to hotel operations.
 4 years of experience resolving client issues in retail with a 97% satisfaction rate.
-ServSafe and TIPS certified."
+ServSafe Food Handler certified and learning Opera PMS."

 Writing strong experience bullets